wsc1/proposal/design/go2draft-contracts.md

 ### Contract syntax

-In this design, a contract has the same general form as a function.
+In this design, a contract body has the same general form as a function.
-The function body is never executed.
-Instead, it describes, by example, a set of types.
+The body is never executed.
+Instead, it describes, a set of types.

 For the `Stringify` example, we need to write a contract that says that the type has a `String` method that takes no arguments and